epsilon537/boxlambda/docs/test-build-dfx.md

 Hook up the MicroSD PMOD as described [here](https://boxlambda.readthedocs.io/en/latest/pmods/#microsd-pmod) and insert a FAT formatted SD card.

-Connect a terminal program to Arty's USB serial port.
-I suggest using a terminal program that supports Ymodem transfers such as *Minicom*. **Settings: 115200 8N1**.
+Connect a terminal emulator to Arty's USB serial port.
+I suggest using a terminal emulator that supports Ymodem transfers such as *Minicom*. **Settings: 115200 8N1**.

 Build the *dfx_test_flsh* software project in the arty-a7-100 build tree: